ArturoMezaCanales/ArturoMezaCanales-TechCommRedesign/secondDraft/Introduction_to_GitHub_README.md

 Git is a **version control system (VCS)** that helps developers:
 - Track changes in their code
 - Collaborate with others
-- Revert to previous versions when needed
+- Revert files to previous versions when needed

 ### GitHub
 GitHub is a **cloud-based platform** that builds on Git, allowing users to: